TL;DR

 Step 3: Enrich and fill gaps

 Once matched, the system pulls available data points.
-In a waterfall system, this means querying multiple sources and selecting the highest-quality result for each field.
+In a waterfall system, this means querying multiple sources and picking the highest-quality result for each individual field.
+Provider A might have the best email, while Provider B has the most current job title.
+Waterfall grabs both.

 Step 4: Verify and validate